 I know you are.

-Do you think it's appropriate for the president of the United States to invite these radicals to the White House repeatedly?
+But my question was simple: Do you think it's appropriate for the President of the United States to invite these radicals to the White House repeatedly?

 Well, we live in America.

-You just heard him call you just heard him call the first black mayor of New York City the N-word multiple times and a whore.
+You just heard him call the first black mayor of New York City the n-word multiple times and a whore.

-I mean, do you think that's appropriate to you think it's appropriate for Hillary and Bernie Sanders to kiss his ring?
+You think it's appropriate for Hillary and Bernie Sanders to kiss his ring?

-I don't think that's I wouldn't go that far to say that.
+I wouldn't go that far to say that.

 I mean, let's look at it from another perspective.

-Uh would you do you think it would be appropriate for Jesus to have sat down and dined with prostitutes?
+Uh, would you do you think it would be appropriate for Jesus to have sat down and dined with prostitutes?

-Listen, with all due respect, those calling for killing cops and the comments by Reverend Sharpton are not the comments of Jesus.
+Listen, with all due respect, those calling for killing cops and the comments by reverend Sharpton are not the comments of Jesus.

 No, they're not.

-And they're not Jesus.
+No, they're not and they're not Jesus.

-And we don't have the context of that meeting.
+And Jesus was just the president and we don't know why he invited them and we don't have the context of that meeting.

-Yeah, we know why why don't you say it publicly?
+Yeah well, why don't you say it publicly?

 Because I bet if it was a Republican who he calls social Darwinists and accuses of wanting dirty air and dirty water, he never has any problem attacking them.

-I'm not no, I'm not bitter against the president.
+I'm not no, i'm not bitter against the president.

 I'm saddened about the millions more Americans in poverty and on food stamps and out of the labor force.